bluesky/tiled/README.md

 * DataSources MUST implement a method ``describe()`` with no arguments which returns a description sufficient to construct the container before fetching chunks of the data.
 The content of this description depends on the container.
-For example, italways includes the machine data type, and where applicable it includes shape, chunks, and a notion of high-level structure like columns, dimensions, indexes.
+For example, it always includes the machine data type, and where applicable it includes shape, chunks, and a notion of high-level structure like columns, dimensions, indexes.
 This should include links to get the chunks with a range of available serializations.